CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 You can upgrade directly to NetQ 4.7.0 if your deployment is currently running version 4.5.0 or 4.6.0.
 ### Back up your NetQ Data

 Before you upgrade, you can {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}.
 This is an optional step for on-premises deployments.
-NetQ cloud deployments create backups automatically.
+NVIDIA automatically creates backups for NetQ cloud deployments.

 ### Update NetQ Debian Packages